pancakeswap/pancake-document/README.md

 ### Prediction

-Win BNB if you can predict whether the BNB price will rise or fall.\
+Win BNB or CAKE, if you can predict whether the BNB or CAKE price will rise or fall.\
 New rounds every 5 minutes!

 ### Pottery